Designers brainstorming in conference room meeting

 4. Invest in adaptive governance infrastructure

 Allocate resources to build resilient governance capabilities that can evolve with your AI applications.
 This includes not just policies and procedures but the organizational capabilities to implement them effectively.
-Target at least 5% of AI investment toward governance infrastructure that enhances rather than constrains deployment.
+Consider targeting at least 5% of AI investment toward governance infrastructure that enhances deployment capabilities.

 5. Create innovation-enabling risk frameworks

 Develop technology-enabled risk management approaches that accelerate rather than impede AI deployment.
 This means understanding your specific risk profile and building targeted mitigation strategies rather than broad defensive measures.
-Make governance a tool for confident innovation rather than cautious compliance.
+Consider making governance a tool for confident innovation rather than cautious compliance.

-The strategic imperative: governance as a competitive weapon
+The strategic imperative: governance as a competitive capability

-As global economic growth faces headwinds amid mounting uncertainty, companies that build sophisticated governance capabilities will thrive while others struggle with either no governance or ineffective compliance frameworks.
-The winners will be those who seize the opportunity to build effective governance for their organization.
+As global economic growth faces headwinds amid mounting uncertainty, companies that build sophisticated governance capabilities may thrive while others struggle with either no governance or ineffective compliance frameworks.
+Success may come to those who seize the opportunities to build effective governance for their organization.

-The lack of federal AI regulations should not be viewed as a void but rather as an opportunity for development and guidance.
-Companies that develop compelling governance frameworks will find themselves not constrained but enabled, not followers but leaders, not compliant but competitive.
+The current federal approach to AI regulations should be be viewed as a not a void but rather as an opportunity for development and guidance.
+Companies that develop compelling governance frameworks may find themselves not constrained but enabled, not followers but leaders, not compliant but competitive.
 In the new AI economy, the question is not whether to govern AI, but whether your governance framework will set the standard or follow someone else’s.
-The choice — and the opportunity — is yours.
+The choice and the opportunity—exists for organizations ready to act.

 Summary

-The White House’s deregulation of AI creates strategic opportunities for companies to develop sector-specific governance frameworks.
+The White House’s AI Action Plan creates strategic opportunities for companies to develop sector-specific governance frameworks.
 By avoiding broad federal regulations, organizations can tailor governance to address unique operational risks, fostering innovation and competitive advantage.
 Companies that act quickly to establish these frameworks can lead standard development and adapt to global regulatory variations.
 Effective governance should be viewed as a strategic asset rather than a compliance burden, enabling organizations to thrive in an uncertain economic landscape while setting industry standards.
-Those who seize this opportunity will emerge as leaders rather than followers in the evolving AI economy.
+Those who seize this opportunity mayemerge as leaders in the evolving AI economy.

 About this article